pantheon-systems/documentation/style-guide.md

 **Note**: You will need to download and install Git before you can begin.

-If there is detrimental information a user must read before starting, bold the entire note:
+If there is critical or detrimental information a user must read before starting, bold the entire note:

 **Note: Do not attempt to delete files until...**